-International Towers hosts mali dharngurr photographic exhibition
+International Towers hosted the mali dharngurr photographic exhibition

-In recognition of this year’s National Aborigines and Islanders Day Observance Committee (NAIDOC) Week theme ‘Because of her we can’, we’re proud to exhibit the unique work of renowned Indigenous storyteller, A.Professor Wayne Quilliam, who has travelled Australia to document the life stories of inspirational Aboriginal and Torres Strait Islander women.
+In recognition of this year’s National Aborigines and Islanders Day Observance Committee (NAIDOC) Week theme ‘Because of her we can’, we’re proud to have exhibited the unique work of renowned Indigenous storyteller, A.Professor Wayne Quilliam, who has travelled Australia to document the life stories of inspirational Aboriginal and Torres Strait Islander women.

 A Yolngu Mata interpretation meaning ‘looking of voice’, this is an exhibition of photographic stories focusing on the empowerment of Indigenous women.
-The work showcases the real life achievements, experiences and challenges faced by Indigenous women, from rural, remote and urban communities throughout Australia.
+The work showcased the real life achievements, experiences and challenges faced by Indigenous women, from rural, remote and urban communities throughout Australia.